rudipsq/restaurant-1/notes.md

 # BUGS:

-arrow cant be accessed when scrolled down a bit: padding of #willkommen over arrow button
+- arrow cant be accessed when scrolled down a bit: padding of #willkommen over arrow button
+- header at start is only opacity 0, so it can still be clicked, should this be like this?

+# NOTES:

 font family: Gabriela
 good color: #B61A1F